Morlabs/DAO/Governance structure.md

 Trinity DAO is governed by its token holders and a Network Council that sits atop all of the Sub-DAOs.
 This Network Council:

+- Reviews and ratifies improvement proposals that have been submitted for community voting, playing a pivotal role in the DAO's evolution and growth.
-- Acts as the Arbitration Council Sub-DAO, providing a mechanism for resolving disputes between sub-DAOs or within the broader Trinity DAO community.
+- Functions as the Arbitration Council Sub-DAO, offering a structured approach to mediate and resolve conflicts that arise within or between sub-DAOs, upholding the unity and coherence of the Trinity DAO community.
-- Serves as the community multisig, ensuring a capacity for critical interventions across the entire organization, safeguarding the DAO's integrity and operational continuity.
+- Acts as the guardian of the community's multisig, enabling decisive action during critical situations to maintain the DAO's integrity and ensure its smooth operation across all activities

-Council members are elected by Trinity DAO, with their duties and tenure detailed in contracts stored on the InterPlanetary File System (IPFS).
+Network Council members are appointed by token holders following the inaugural term, ensuring democratic governance and alignment with the community's interests.
+Sub DAO Council members are elected by Trinity DAO.
+All Council members have transparent contracts with their duties and tenure detailed on the InterPlanetary File System (IPFS).

 The organisational structure of Trinity DAO can be shown below.